Data Mixing Laws: Optimizing Data Mixtures by Predicting Language Modeling Performance: Acknowledgments

 as the function forms of our data mixing law, where $L_i$ is the validation loss on $i$-th validation domain, $r_j$ is the proportion of the $j$-th training domain, and $c_i,k_i,t_{ij}$ are learnable parameters.
 The fitting results are in Fig.~\ref{fig: 3 mix predictability} and Fig.~\ref{fig: predictions_3d} demonstrates the prediction accuracy.
 The results indicate that Eqn.~\ref{eqn: multi-mixture mix law} fits the given samples well and estimates the unseen ones accurately.

-To provide more intuition, we discuss the meanings of the coefficients in Eqn.~\ref{eqn: multi-mixture mix law}.
+\paragraph{Meanings of the coefficients.} To provide more intuition, we discuss the meanings of the coefficients in Eqn.~\ref{eqn: multi-mixture mix law}.
 In general, $k_i>0$, thus the exponential term is always positive and the prediction loss is strictly greater than the constant $c$.
 Hereby, $c_i$ represents losses that are not reducible by adjusting the data mixture. $t_{ij}$, depending on both training domain $i$ and validation domain $j$, shows the interaction between them.
 A negative $t_{ij}$ indicates that training data of domain $j$ helps reduce validation loss on domain $i$ and vice versa.

-Besides, rewriting the coefficient $k_i$ into $\exp(\log k_i)$ makes it a bias term on the exponent which adjusts the aggregate effect of all training domains.
+\paragraph{Patterns of the coefficients.} We visualize normalized $t_{ij}$ of training and validating on the mixture of 5 coarse-grained domains of the Pile.
+The relationship between domains can be categorized into 3 types. \textbf{Being unrelated:} The figure shows a highly sparse pattern where most of the domains have little relationship to each other and the validation performance of a domain is dominated by training data of the same domain, which supports the intuitive progressive mixture tuning strategy that adds data for underperforming capability during training~\citep{team2023internlm}.
+Meanwhile, we also observe \textbf{facilitation} (e.g., training dialogue for the internet) and \textbf{conflict} (e.g., training symbolic data for prose) between domains, which indicates the room for leveraging domain interaction to enhance model performance.